Velazquezjfp/infobase-ai/docs/apis/endpoints.md

 **Confidence Scoring:**

+The system provides field-specific confidence scores based on validation and matching quality:

-- `0.90 - 1.00`: High confidence - exact match found
+- `0.90 - 1.00`: High confidence
+  - Date fields with valid ISO format (0.95)
+  - Text fields with normal length (0.90)
+  - Select fields with exact case-insensitive match (0.95)
-- `0.75 - 0.89`: Medium confidence - inferred from context
+- `0.75 - 0.89`: Medium confidence
+  - Date fields converted from other formats (0.80)
+  - Textarea fields (0.85)
+  - Select fields with fuzzy match (0.80)
-- `0.50 - 0.74`: Low confidence - ambiguous or uncertain
+- `0.50 - 0.74`: Low confidence
+  - Text fields with very short (<2 chars) or very long (>200 chars) content (0.60-0.70)
+  - Date fields with questionable format (0.50)
-- `< 0.50`: Very low confidence (typically not returned)
+- `< 0.50`: Very low confidence
+  - Select fields with no matching option (0.40)
+  - Fields with this score may still be returned but require manual verification

-Default confidence is 0.85 for all extracted fields.
+Default confidence is 0.85 for fields without specific validation rules.

+**Confidence Score Interpretation:**
+- Scores ≥ 0.85: Generally safe for automatic form filling
+- Scores 0.70-0.84: Recommended to highlight for user review
+- Scores < 0.70: Require manual verification before use

 **Error Handling:**